Mainstream Contributors To Sexual Exploitation

 Note: sexually explicit and sexualized material depicting children ages 0-17 constitutes a distinct class of material, known as child sexual abuse material (CSAM – the more appropriate term for “child pornography”), which is illegal under US federal statute.
 CSAM is not to be conflated with IBSA.

-There is a significant amount of child sexual abuse material (child pornography) on Discord.
-In fact, upon entering what seemed to be a server for troubled teens, NCOSE researchers were immediately, inadvertently, exposed to dozens of images and links of what appeared to be child sexual abuse material.
+There is a significant amount of child sexual abuse material (CSAM) on Discord.
+When NCOSE named Discord to the 2023 Dirty Dozen List in May 2023, we informed Discord about the numerous experiences our researchers had in which they encountered potential child sexual abuse material (CSAM).
+For example, in what seemed to be a server for troubled teens, NCOSE researchers were immediately, inadvertently, exposed to dozens of images and links of what appeared to be child sexual abuse material.
 The images and links contained disturbing titles and comments by other users.
 The blatant abuse was alarming, some of which had been on the server for over two months.

-Our researchers immediately reported the server to the National Center on Sexual Exploitation (NCMEC), who responded and processed our report, making it available for FBI Liaisons in less than 24 hours.
-Discord has yet to provide any further correspondence than an automated reply.
+Our researchers immediately reported the server to the National Center for Missing and Exploited Children (NCMEC), who responded and processed our report, making it available for FBI Liaisons in less than 24 hours.
+As of March 2024, Discord has yet to provide any further correspondence than an automated reply for this account.

 Some news articles covering this phenomenon include: